HelixNGC7293/cyberpunk-anime-diffusion/README.md

 # Usage

-After model loaded, use keyword 'dgs' in your prompt, with 'illustration style' to get even better results.
+After model loaded, use keyword `dgs` in your prompt, with `illustration style` to get even better results.

-Example 1:
+**Example 1:**

 ```
 portrait of a girl in dgs illustration style, Anime girl, female soldier working in a cyberpunk city, cleavage, ((perfect femine face)), intricate, 8k, highly detailed, shy, digital painting, intense, sharp focus
 ```

-For cyber robot male character, you can add 'muscular male' to improve the output.
+For cyber robot male character, you can add `muscular male` to improve the output.

-Example 2:
+**Example 2:**

 ```
 a photo of muscular beard soldier male in dgs illustration style, half-body, holding robot arms, strong chest
 ```

-If using Stable Diffusion Webui, you can set ‘negative prompt’ as this to get cleaner face:
+If using Stable Diffusion Webui, you can set `negative prompt` as this to get cleaner face:

 ```
 body out of frame, deformed, cross-eye, blurry, bad anatomy, ugly, disfigured, poorly drawn face, mutation, mutated, extra limbs